Defense Primer: Organization of U.S. Ground Forces

 Marine Air-Ground Task Force (MAGTF)

-Marine Expeditionary Force (MEF) The MEF is the primary warfighting force for larger operations and consists of 46,000-90,000 Marines.
+According to the Marine Corps, the MEF is the primary warfighting force for larger operations and consists of 46,000-90,000 Marines.
 There are three active MEFs stationed in California, North Carolina, and Japan.
 Commanded by a Lieutenant General, MEFs are composed of a Marine Division, a Marine Aircraft Wing, and a Marine Logistics Group.
-MEFs are supplied for 60 days of operations.

-Marine Littoral Regiments MLRs are intended to operate and survive in a contested maritime environment where near-peer countries can challenge Marines for supremacy in the air or on sea.
-The MLRs are to be designed to control local air space, choke points, or waterways.
-MLRs are to consist of about 1,800 to 2,000 Marines and Sailors, and composed of three main elements: a Littoral Combat Team (LCT), a Littoral Anti- Air Battalion, and a Combat Logistics Battalion.
+MLRs are intended to operate and survive in a contested maritime environment and designed to control local air space, choke points, or waterways.
+MLRs are to consist of about 1,800 to 2,000 Marines and Sailors, and composed of three main elements: a Littoral Combat Team (LCT), a Littoral Anti-Air Battalion, and a Combat Logistics Battalion.
+The Marines plan to establish two MLRs and, under the 2025 Force Design update, no longer plan to convert a third regiment into an MLR.

 Related CRS Products